 Salem, Massachusetts may be one of the spookiest towns in America.
 Best known for the witchcraft trials of 1692, October is a particularly good time to visit Salem when the “Halloween Capital of the World” comes alive.

 Beginning October 1, Salem kicks off a full calendar of Haunted Happenings that range from a Haunted Harbor Cruise, reenacted scenes of the Witchcraft Hysteria, Costume Galas (for both adults and pets) and a ‘Mourning Tea,’ which celebrates the dearly departed.
 Salem in October has something for everyone – for the entire family, adult-only events, and those seeking wheelchair accessible vacations.
 Vendors fill the streets with the most unusual wares in a place where it’s not uncommon to see people in costume month-long.

 Visit salem.org for more information on handicapped vacations for visitors with special needs and to request a visitor guide that identifies all of Salem’s wheelchair accessible attractions, museums, restaurants, shops and tours.

-Special Needs Group offers scooter rental, powerchair rental, oxygen equipment rental, and wheelchair rental in Salem, MA, as well as in Boston.
+Special Needs Group offers a variety of Salem Massachusetts rentals including scooters, powerchairs, oxygen equipment, and wheelchair rentals in Salem, MA, as well as in Boston.
 Call your travel agent to order your equipment today!